COVID-19 on P.E.I.: What's happening the week of Sept. 13 | CBC News

 Elsewhere in Atlantic Canada

-- Newfoundland and Labrador reported 12 new COVID-19 cases on Friday, increasing the province's active COVID-19 caseload to 45.
+- Newfoundland and Labrador announced nine new COVID-19 cases.
+The number of active cases has dropped to 40.

-- New Brunswick announced 24 new cases Friday.
-The province's total active case count is now 136.
+- New Brunswick reported 122 new cases over the weekend, with province's active case count rising to 229.
+It's also announced new rules for schools as a result of outbreaks, including additional mask requirements.

-- Nova Scotia reported 11 new cases Friday, for a total of 78 active cases.
+- Nova Scotia said 73 people have contracted COVID-19 since the province's last report Friday.
+The number of active cases in the province now stands at 125.

 Also in the news